-Researchers have developed a new technique that can be used to monitor the seismic activities around fracking operations that may help to reduce the likelihood of larger and potentially damaging earthquakes from occurring.
+Researchers have developed a new technique that can be used to monitor the seismic activities around fracking operations that may help to reduce the likelihood of larger and potentially damaging earthquakes at fracking sites from occurring.

 The tiny tremors, which are caused by hydraulic fracturing of natural gas near the surface, may be an indication of the stressful conditions deep underground that could destabilize faults and trigger larger earthquakes.

-Stanford geoscientists have developed a way of detecting the thousands of faint earthquakes that have been previously missed.
-Clara Yoon, lead author of the study published in the Journal of Geophysical Research, said in a statement:
+Stanford geoscientists have developed a way of detecting the thousands of faint earthquakes at fracking sites that have been previously missed.
+Clara Yoon, the lead author of the study published in the Journal of Geophysical Research, said in a statement:

 “In our study, you can actually see individual earthquakes occurring next to the section of a well that’s being fracked.”